The West Tofts handaxe has a shell fossil in the middle of it, showing that ancient toolmakers enjoyed the aesthetics of their work.

 Acheulean stone tools are characterised by their distinctive oval and pear-shaped forms, and were made during the Lower Palaeolithic period by Homo erectus, as well as other human species including Homo heidelbergensis and, much later, Neanderthals.

-It’s remarkable to think that even then, toolmakers blended form and function, utility and aesthetics.
+Whether you’re more practically minded, or have an artistic streak, we think the West Tofts handaxe is one of the world’s most amazing artefacts, and it’s remarkable to think that even then, toolmakers blended form and function, utility and aesthetics.

 DigVentures crowdfunds archaeological projects that everyone can be part of, in the UK and overseas.
 With help from people all over the world, we investigate the past and publish our discoveries online for free.
 Become a DigVentures Subscriber and be part of great archaeology - all year round!